October 6, 2016

 A report on the research appears in the Oct.
 7 issue of the journal Science.

 The new experiments, conducted in laboratory-grown cells, build on earlier work by research partners Ted Dawson, M.D., Ph.D., now director of the Institute for Cell Engineering at the Johns Hopkins University School of Medicine, and Valina Dawson, Ph.D., professor of neurology.
-Their research groups found that despite their very different causes and symptoms, injury, stroke, Alzheimer's disease, Parkinson's disease and the rare, fatal genetic disorder Huntington's disease have a shared mechanism of a distinct form of "programmed" they named parthanatos after the personification of death in Greek mythology and PARP, an enzyme involved in the process.
+Their research groups found that despite their very different causes and symptoms, injury, stroke, Alzheimer's disease, Parkinson's disease and the rare, fatal genetic disorder Huntington's disease have a shared mechanism of a distinct form of "programmed" brain cell death they named parthanatos after the personification of death in Greek mythology and PARP, an enzyme involved in the process.

 "I can't overemphasize what an important form of cell death it is; it plays a role in almost all forms of cellular injury," Ted Dawson says.
 His and Valina Dawson's research groups have spent years delineating each of the links in the parthanatos chain of events and the roles of the proteins involved.